nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

-**WatchNext** is a program made for teenagers and young adults.For users who use multiple free streaming platforms or other open source stream websites, the application will track their progress in the different shows they watch, and the upcoming shows they wish to watch.In addition, it provides a tracker to limit your weekly show progress to help manage your time.
+**WatchNext** is a program made for teenagers and young adults.For users who use multiple free streaming platforms or other open source stream websites, the application will track their progress in the different shows they watch, and the upcoming shows they wish to watch.In addition, it provides a tracker to limit your daily show progress to help manage your time.

 **WatchNext** is optimized for users who prefer to work with the Command Line Interface (CLI).